dadambro/project-1/README.md

 `gen1.correction` will check that Pokemon belong to Generation I by making sure their ID number is 151 or lower.
 It will then change types if needed, and append the “Special” stat to that Pokemon’s record.
-The user can delete “Special Attack” and “Special Defense” if they wish to have a “pure” Generation I dataset.
+If a type change is requested and Pokemon that did not exist in Generation I are included in the provided data set, a warning message will notify the user that the overall type scheme is inconsistent.
+The user can also delete “Special Attack” and “Special Defense” if they wish to have a “pure” Generation I dataset.
 If Pokemon that did not exist in Generation I is included in the provided data set and the user specifies dropping “Special Attack” and “Special Defense,” a warning message will appear, as the resultant data set will have no “special” data associated with such records.

 Here’s a quick example.
 Let’s build a simple data set containing two
 Pokemon: Magnemite, a Generation I Pokemon who would need a type